 Divide the mixture and shape into 4 equal-sized patties, roughly 2cm thick.
 Place on a lightly flour-dusted tray, turning them in the flour to coat.
 Firm up in the freezer for 10 minutes, then transfer to the fridge.

 Preheat the oven to 160ºC/325ºF/gas 3, while you make the vegan mayo and onion rings.

-Trim, roughly chop and add the spring onions and chilli to a liquidiser.
-Peel and add the garlic, along with the chickpeas, tomato paste, mustard, brandy, lemon juice and a good pinch of salt and pepper.
-Blitz well to combine then, with the liquidiser still running, slowly pour in 4 to 5 tablespoons of extra virgin olive oil until smooth and the same consistency as mayonnaise.
+For the mayo, trim and roughly chop the spring onions and chilli (deseeded if you like) and place in a blender.
+Peel and add the garlic, along with the chickpeas, mustard, tomato paste, brandy, lemon juice and a good pinch of salt and pepper.
+Blitz well to combine, then, with the blender still running, slowly pour in 4 to 5 tablespoons of extra virgin olive oil until smooth and the same consistency as mayonnaise.

 For the onion rings, peel the onion and slice horizontally into 2cm-wide rounds.
 Separate into rings, then place in a bowl with the vinegar and a pinch of salt.
 Leave for 5 minutes.